Withering-type botanical microscope, 1780

 © Microscope History all rights reserved

-A microscope comparator for mineralogy and petrology, made by Nachet of Paris, was used in the study.
-The comparator was used in tandem with The Michel-Lévy interference color chart to identify mineral composition.
-The Michel-Lévy interference color chart was first introduced in 1888 in the book Les Minéraux des Roches, published in Paris.
-Auguste Michel-Lévy authored the book's first part, which explains the methods used by mineralogists and chemists to examine minerals and use the Michel Levy Comparator.
-In Part 2, Michel-Lévy and Alf.
-Lacroix present a tabular account of the physical and optical characteristics of rock-forming minerals.
-Michel-Lévy acknowledges the contributions of his predecessors such as F.A.
-Fouqué, with whom he had previously worked on the production of Minéralogie Micrographique; Roches éruptives Françaises (1879), featuring an atlas of 55 chromo-lithographed plates.
-Michel-Lévy also acknowledges the contributions of others such as Des Cloizeaux's Manuel de Mineralogie (1862), Mallard's Traité de Cristallographie (1884), DeLapparent's Cours de Minéralogie (1884), and Rosenbusch's second edition of Mikroskopische Physiographie (1885).
-He also acknowledges the contributions of Klement and Renard's Reactions Microchimiques (1886) and their predecessors in the realm of microchemistry.
-However, the most significant contribution comes in the form of Michel-Lévy's "Tableau Des Biréfringences," which is presented in color for the first time in the 1888 publication.
+A microscope comparator for mineralogy and petrology, manufactured by Nachet of Paris, was utilized in this study.
+The comparator was used in conjunction with the Michel-Lévy interference color chart to identify mineral compositions.
+This chart was first introduced in 1888 in the book Les Minéraux des Roches, published in Paris.
+Auguste Michel-Lévy authored the first part of the book, which outlines the methods employed by mineralogists and chemists to examine minerals and utilize the Michel-Lévy Comparator.
+In Part 2, Michel-Lévy, along with Alf.
+Lacroix, presents a tabulated account of the physical and optical characteristics of rock-forming minerals.
+Michel-Lévy acknowledges the contributions of his predecessors, such as F.A.
+Fouqué, with whom he previously collaborated on Minéralogie Micrographique; Roches éruptives Françaises (1879), which includes an atlas of 55 chromo-lithographed plates.
+He also acknowledges other notable works, including Des Cloizeaux's Manuel de Mineralogie (1862), Mallard's Traité de Cristallographie (1884), DeLapparent's Cours de Minéralogie (1884), and Rosenbusch's second edition of Mikroskopische Physiographie (1885).
+Additionally, he references the work of Klement and Renard in Reactions Microchimiques (1886) and their predecessors in microchemistry.
+However, the most significant contribution is Michel-Lévy's "Tableau Des Biréfringences," which is presented in color for the first time in the 1888 publication.

 © Microscope History all rights reserved